ystia/yorc/doc/performance.rst

 --------------

 Yorc heavily relies on Consul to synchronize Yorc instances and store configurations, runtime data and TOSCA data models.
-This lead to generate an important load pressure on Consul, under specific circumstances (thousands of deployments having each an high number of TOSCA types and templates and poor latency performances on networks between Yorc and Consul server) you may experience some performances issues specially during the initialization phase of a deployment.
-This is because we this is when we store most of the data into Consul.
-To deal with this we recommend to carefully read `the Consul documentation on performance <https://www.consul.io/docs/install/performance.html>`_ and update the default configuration if needed.
+This leads to generate an important load pressure on Consul, under specific circumstances (thousands of deployments having each an high number of TOSCA types and templates and poor latency performances on networks between Yorc and Consul server) you may experience some performance issues specially during the initialization phase of a deployment.
+This is because this is when we store most of the data into Consul.
+To deal with this we recommend to carefully read
+`the Consul documentation on performance <https://www.consul.io/docs/install/performance.html>`_ and update the default configuration if needed.

-You can find bellow some configuration options that could be adapted to fit your specific use case:
+You can find below some configuration options that could be adapted to fit your specific use case:

-  * Yorc stores keys into Consul in highly parallel way, to prevent consuming too much connections and specially getting into a ``max open file descriptor issue`` we use a mechanism that limit the number of open connections to Consul.
+  * Yorc stores keys into Consul in highly parallel way, to prevent consuming too much connections and specially getting into a ``max open file descriptor issue`` we use a mechanism that limits the number of open connections to Consul.
     The number open connections can be set using :ref:`option_pub_routines_cmd`.
 The default value of ``500`` was determined empirically to fit the default ``1024`` maximum number of open file descriptors.
 Increasing this value could improve performances but you should also update accordingly the maximum number of open file descriptors.